camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 ## User Operation Log

 The user operation log contains entries for many API operations and can be used for auditing purposes.
 It provides data on what kind of operations are performed as well as details on the changes involved in the operation.
-Operations are logged regardless whether the operation is performed in the context of a logged in user or not (e.g. during job execution).
+Operations are logged regardless whether the operation is performed in the context of a logged in user or not (e.g., during job execution).
 To use the operation log, the process engine history level must be set to `FULL`.

 ### Accessing the User Operation Log